 Pick Your Wooden DIY Project Piece

-Maybe you have an old piece of furniture or a slab of reclaimed wood at home all ready to go that you can cover in chalkboard paint.
+Maybe you have an old piece of furniture or a slab of reclaimed wood at home all ready to go that you can cover in chalk paint.
 Perhaps you want to create a large DIY chalkboard wall.
 If that’s the case, great!
 You’re ready to prep your chalkboard frame.
 If you don’t have a piece in mind, however, you’ll need to go foraging to find one.
-Antique shops, thrift stores, flea markets, garage sales and even your neighbor’s curb can all lead to fantastic farmhouse-style treasures to complement your home decor at a great price.
+Antique shops, thrift stores, flea markets, garage sales, local home improvement store, and even your neighbor’s curb can all lead to fantastic farmhouse-style treasures to complement your home decor at a great price.

-One thing to consider in your search is the stability and quality of the piece to ensure an easy project.
-Keep your eyes open and look for pieces that are structurally sound or only need a little work tightening up hinges, replacing a screw or two or securing loose details with wood glue.
+One thing to consider in your search is the stability and quality of the piece to ensure you achieve your great idea easily.
+Keep your eyes open for pieces that are structurally sound or only need a little work such as: tightening up hinges, replacing a screw or two, or securing loose details with wood glue.
 Anything unstable or crumbling on the edges is likely more trouble than it’s worth, especially if you want to create a large DIY chalkboard.
 Also, look for strong frame pieces to ensure the perfect contrast between the wood and your DIY chalkboard.

 Here’s a quick hint: Softer woods are more porous, which can lead to wood compression and create an uneven surface that smudges writing on your DIY chalkboard.
 This means that if you want more legible results, harder wood is a better option for your chalkboard paint project if you want to use it for writing notes to your family in the kitchen or dining room or to create a permanent calendar that keeps everyone on track for appointments.

 Prep the Surface for Real Milk Paint Application